agroce/cs562w16/projects/hubbarsp/README.md

 My project proposal is to use the Template Scripting Testing Language (TSTL) to define a test harness for the `sqlparse` Python module.
 The module provides a parser for SQL statements.
-The parser takes a string for one or more SQL statements and returns a tuple of objects for the abstract syntax trees (ASTs) of the SQL statements.
-The module also provides classes and methods for analyzing the ASTs of SQL statements.
+The parser takes a string for one or more SQL statements and returns a tuple of objects for the parse trees  of the SQL statements.
+The module also provides classes and methods for analyzing the parse trees of SQL statements.

 The parser provided by the module will be tested for correctness.
-The parser is considered correct if it returns the ASTs of the input SQL statements, for any standard SQL statements.
+The parser is considered correct if it returns the parse tree of the input SQL statements, for any standard SQL statements.
 The XML example will be used to guide the initial design.

 **TODO:** describe subset of SQL to test